cadet/CADET-Hub/README.md

 * Planalyze

 This Dockerfile example can be used as a template to generate further kernels and/or add additional dependecies.

+>__NOTE:__ It is best practise to pin the desired versions of the referenced packages in your Dockerfile.
+This way you will not be suprised by breaking changes!

 ```
 # name kernel/environment & choose python version